ufz/ogs/web/README.md

 This fetches articles from the CMS to e.g. `ogs/web/data/news.json`.

+## Embedding Doxygen

+If Doxygen was found by the CMake run  in your build directory and the option `OGS_WEB_EMBED_DOXYGEN=ON` is set then `make doc` first runs Hugo, then Doxygen and embeds the Doxygen site into the Hugo site.

+To preview this run `caddy` (a web server) to serve the generated `public`-folder locally.

 ## Used components

 - [Hugo](https://gothugo.com) - Static site generator for technical documentation